 Additionally, our veterinarians and our pet care specialists at Animal Clinic of Woodruff may prescribe regular medicines that, like vaccines, help prevent pet disease.
 For example, regular heartworm treatment, usually given in a tablet or pill once per month, prevents heartworm (a parasitic roundworm).
 Heartworm treatments can be combined with flea and tick prevention treatments to make it even easier to proactively care for your dogs and cats.

-If you’ve recently adopted a puppy or kitten, please schedule an exam right away so we can check the animal’s health and administer the first important round of vaccines.
+If you’ve recently adopted a puppy or kitten, please call our office to schedule an exam right away so we can check the animal’s health and administer the first important round of vaccines.